sinaatalay/rendercv/tests/testdata/test_generate_markdown_file/moderncv_filled.md

 ## Boğaziçi University, BS in Mechanical Engineering

 - Sept.
 2015 to present

-- Did this.
-- Did that.

-## Boğaziçi University, BS in Mechanical Engineering

-- Sept.
-2015 to present
 - Istanbul, Turkey

 ## Boğaziçi University, Mechanical Engineering

 - Sept.
 2021
 - Istanbul, Turkey
-- Did this.
-- Did that.

-## Boğaziçi University, BS in Mechanical Engineering

-- Sept.
-2021

 - Did this.
 - Did that.